clkim/DeepLearningPython35/README.md

     which must be already on the git branch _chap1_30-hidden-neurons-3.0-eta_
   - We can see the files in our local _DeepLearningPython35_ directory, including _test.py_, with `ls`
   - We can check the python version, with `python --version`
-  - Now, we can run the demo code in _test.py_, with `python3.xx test.py`
+  - Now, we can run the demo code in _test.py_, with `python3.11 test.py`
+    - On my late-2013 MacBook Pro, it takes about 20s to complete first Epoch 0, so about a minute to finish Epoch 2
+    - Each epoch run uses the training images; then neural network is evaluated on the 10000 test images
-  - Use control-c to break out of the run if desired
+  - Use control-c to break out of the run as desired
   - After the run, we exit the container, with `exit`
 - Now we should be back at the Terminal console, in the _DeepLearningPython35_ directory
 ```
 ~/DeepLearningPython35 $
 ~/DeepLearningPython35 $ docker container ls --all
 CONTAINER ID   IMAGE                    COMMAND       CREATED      ...
 NAMES
-xxxxxxxxxxxx   xxxxxxxxxxxx             "/bin/bash"   xxx                    deeplearning
+xxxxxxxxxxxx   continuumio/anaconda3    "/bin/bash"   xxx                    deeplearning

 ~/DeepLearningPython35 $ docker container start -ai deeplearning